asnecemnnit/codeforces/README.md

 <h3 align="center">codeforces</h3>

   <p align="center">
     Solved problems from codeforces (codechef/CSES) problemsets and attended contests.
-Idea was to brainstorm problem-solving and learn data-structures and algorithms.
+Idea was to brainstorm problem-solving and practice data-structures and algorithms problems in C++.
   </p>
 </div>